California Motorcyclist’s Guide to Safe Lane-Splitting

 • The danger is increased with higher speed differentials.

-• You should consider the complete environment when lane splitting, this includes the lane’s width, the size of the vehicles surrounding you, the current roadway, lighting conditions, and the weather.
+• You should consider the complete environment when lane splitting, which includes the lane’s width, the size of the vehicles surrounding you, the current roadway, lighting conditions, and the weather.

-Lane splitting as defined by the California Vehicle Code Section 21658.1 as driving a motorcycle, that has two wheels which are in contact with the ground, in between rows of moving or stopped vehicles in the same lane, including on undivided and divided highways, roads, or streets.
+Lane splitting, as defined by the California Vehicle Code Section 21658.1, is driving a motorcycle in between rows of moving or stopped vehicles in the same lane, including on undivided and divided highways, roads, or streets.

-Lane splitting is legal for motorcyclists in California, and it is illegal for another driver to impede or intentionally block a motorcyclist in a way that could create harm for the rider.
-It is also illegal for a driver to open the door of a vehicle to impede a motorcyclist.
-A driver that is in the far left lane should move to the left of their lane to give a motorcyclist ample room to pass them.
+California law does not prohibit motorcyclists from lane splitting, and it is illegal for another driver to impede or intentionally block a motorcyclist in a manner that could cause harm to the rider.
+It is also unlawful for a driver to open the door of a vehicle to impede a motorcyclist.
+A driver who is in the far left lane should move to the left of their lane to give a motorcyclist ample room to pass them.
+A motorcycle accident lawyer can use this statute to support the claim of a victim.

-There have been repeated attempts at repealing the motorcycle helmet law in California to substitute it for a lesser version.
-This lesser version would require those that are under the age of 18 to wear a helmet that is compliant with the United States Department of Transportation, however, these repeals have failed so far in the state legislature.
+There have been repeated attempts to repeal the motorcycle helmet law in California, with the goal of substituting it with a lesser version.
+This lesser version would require those under the age of 18 to wear a helmet that complies with the United States Department of Transportation standards; however, these repeals have failed so far in the state legislature.

-The adult riders have been advocating for a repeal of this helmet law despite the statistical information that supports this law.
-This law was made into effect on the first of January, in 1992.
-The advocates of repeal have contended that this should be a matter of choice for the individual on choosing to wear a helmet or not, and it should be a personal right to determine whether or not they should take that risk.
-This idea that the motorcyclists who are over the age of 21 should not be affected by the helmet law’s requirements ignores the other facts that brought about the helmet law in the first place.
-77% of the fatalities for motorcyclists, in 1987, before the law had been passed involved victims that were over the age of 21, and 69 percent of those that were injured were over the age of 21.
+Adult riders have been advocating for the repeal of this helmet law, despite statistical information that supports it.
+This law came into effect on January 1, 1992.
+The advocates of repeal have contended that this should be a matter of individual choice, allowing people to decide whether to wear a helmet or not, and that it should be a personal right to determine whether to take that risk.
+The idea that motorcyclists over the age of 21 should not be affected by the helmet law’s requirements overlooks the other factors that led to the implementation of the helmet law in the first place.
+In 1987, before the law was passed, 77 percent of motorcyclist fatalities involved victims over the age of 21, with 69 percent of those injured being over the age of 21, according to the California Highway Patrol.

-You can keep both yourself and other users of the road, safe through your actions.
+You can keep both yourself and other road users safe through your actions.
 Some ways you can do so are:

 • Sharing the road and being courteous.